Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: A Comprehensive Framework for LLM-MAS Vulnerability Analysis

 \subsection{Malicious Goals}

 In the following, we categorize common malicious goals that attackers may pursue in LLM-MAS.

 \textbf{Harmful behavior.} Since the pre-trained LLMs utilize broad internet data, they may generate malicious outputs such as dangerous answers or insecure codes \cite{deng2023masterkey}.
 Consequently, alignment methods have been developed to make LLMs refuse harmful queries \cite{ziegler2019fine}.
 In parallel, jailbreak attack research focuses on bypassing these alignment safeguards \cite{deng2023masterkey,zou2023universal,liu2023autodan,chao2023jailbreaking,jin2024jailbreaking}, and corresponding adversarial training methods have been developed \cite{sheshadri2024latent}.
 In the context of LLM-MAS, harmful outputs can escalate into harmful behaviors.
 Unlike standalone LLMs, agents in LLM-MAS are equipped with tool-calling capabilities and elevated permissions, which significantly amplify the risks—enabling actions such as executing destructive programs~\citep{guo2024redcode}, performing unauthorized transactions~\citep{washpost-operator}, or carrying out social engineering attacks~\citep{schmitt2024digital}.
 Given the above, the definition of the evaluation metric in Eq.\ref{eq:general} is closely tied to the intended malicious consequence.
-For example, if the goal $G$ is to generate harmful texts, the $Evaluator$ can be implemented using rule-based matching or an LLM-based judge.
+For example, if the goal $G$ is to generate harmful texts, the $Evaluator$ can be implemented using an LLM-based judge.
 If the goal is to produce harmful code, evaluation can be conducted by running test cases through an external executor.
-In the case of harmful tool usage, some studies (e.g.,\cite{zhang2024agent1}) determine attack success based on whether the target tool is invoked.

 \textbf{Resource exhausting.} In traditional system security, resource exhaustion attacks aim to consume excessive resources (e.g., CPU, memory, disk, bandwidth) to impair functionality for legitimate users.
 Classic examples include Denial of Service (DoS)\cite{wikipedia_dos}, memory exhaustion\cite{usenix_memory_exhaustion}, and algorithmic complexity attacks~\cite{crosby2003dos}.
 In the context of LLM-MAS, attackers can similarly overload computational resources to inflate costs or disrupt availability.
 For example, attackers may generate progressively longer messages between agents~\cite{zhou2025corba}, overloading message-processing components.
 They may also induce tools to generate large data volumes from minimal input, sending them to external servers—causing tool abuse, quota exhaustion, billing spikes, or even service bans~\cite{guo2024redcode}.
 Beyond direct resource strain, such attacks can disrupt coordination: overloaded planners may time out, executors may stall, and a single failed agent can compromise overall system functionality~\citep{cemri2025multi}.
 To evaluate such attacks under our formulation in Eq.~\ref{eq:general}, $Evaluator$ metrics can include output token length, memory usage, computation time, and tool-calling frequency, while the goal $G$ can be defined as inducing excessive operational cost.